 First, I like to use lavender from my backyard as the base.
 I steep dried lavender leaves/flowers for at least 5 minutes in a small teapot that I bought in Japan.
 It works wonders.

 If you can’t get fresh lavender, you can buy dried lavender flowers, which will give it that strong lavender flavor.
 Make sure you’re not just getting lavender-flavored tea.
 But if you want, you can always use lavender syrup, as well.

 Pour a few ounces of the lavender tea into your cup.

 Then sift 1 teaspoon of the Jade Leaf Matcha powder into the lavender tea.
 Pour the rest of the lavender tea over the powder.

-After the matcha is mixed in, pour in 2 ounces of unsweetened almond milk.
-I use Silk, which you should be able to get at your local grocery store, or you can order it here.
+After the matcha is mixed in, pour in 2 ounces of unsweetened cashew milk.
+I normally get mine at Kroger.

 Stir your latte, sip and enjoy.

 Optional: You can add honey or a sweetener of your choice if you’d like it sweet.
 You can also use other types of milk, depending on your taste preferences.